-Home » Supplements Needed for a Successful Raw Diet in Cold Climates – and in Today’s World
+Home » Supplements for a Successful Raw Diet – in Cold Climates and in a Toxic World

-Supplements Needed for a Successful Raw Diet in Cold Climates – and in Today’s World
+Supplements for a Successful Raw Diet – in Cold Climates and in a Toxic World

 Do you need supplements when adopting a raw, natural human diet?
 Most likely, yes!
-We all know that our modern toxic world does not provide us with what it once did.
-But, what is less known, is that we need to consider shortcomings when living outside the tropics!
+We all are aware of the sad fact that our modern toxic world does not provide us with what it once did.
+But, what is less known is that we need to consider the dietary and nutritional shortcomings when living outside the tropics – because we are a tropical, frugivorous species living outside their natural habitat!
+The most natural approach (which humans have been doing forever) is to imitate our original environment, even better.
+In this article, we explore the supplements needed to do so.

 Everything animals eat in the wild is raw.
 A raw diet is not extreme – it is a natural concept.
-Cooking was (and still is) a survival strategy of humans when living in areas without abundant food.
-Further, we do not have physiological adaptations that hook us to a cooked diet (see here)!
-Our species-appropriate diet is raw, like the diet of any other living being!
-A raw diet is known to bring intense detoxification and transformative health benefits.
+Cooking was (and still is) a survival strategy of humans when living in areas without abundant food that we would eat in our natural habitat – tropical fruits.
+Further, we do not have physiological adaptations that hook us to a cooked diet!
+Our species’ natural diet is still raw!

-However, we need to know how to do raw right – with our biologically suitable diet (read more here).
-This brings us to the most neglected topic in nutrition – the pink elephant in the room: Are humans frugivores?
+However, we need to know how to do raw right – with our biologically appropriate diet and foods.
+And to know what foods are really foods for humans, we need to shine a light on the most neglected topic in nutrition and the pink elephant in the room of diets: Humans are frugivores!

 Did you know that we are frugivores?